neuralwatt/moe_energy_evaluation/blogpost2.md

 | llama 4 Scout | 1.41E-10                               |

 I guess my hypothesis didn't hold.
 When normalized against token output and active parameters Scout is about 1.3x more energy efficient than
 Llama 3.3.
-I don't currently have any good ideas on why that might be except that there are likely additional optimizations in Llama 4 which are improving the token output performance and efficiency beyond the overhead of the MoE selection.
+There is a good technical overview of the core Llama 4 implementation [here](https://collabnix.com/deep-technical-analysis-of-llama-4-scout-maverick-and-behemoth/) and its likely that the router and other performance optimizations are minimizing the impact of the model selection relative to the rest of the computations.

-I also beleive due to the confounding results when normalizing and the lack of key takaways from this analysis I'm not very confident that we can easily make estimations of future models energy efficiencies from their high level parameter values (trainable/active).
+I also believe due to the confounding results when normalizing and the lack of key takeaways from this analysis I'm not very confident that we can easily make estimations of future models energy efficiencies from their high level parameter values (trainable/active).
 We probably need to be looking in to the specific layer implementations to start to draw additional conclusions.

 ## Takeaways
-In this part we did demonstrate that at these production level SotA scales (70b+) that the overhead of MoE expert selection is well below the performance gains from the fewer calculations by using experts.
-We also demonstrated that attempting to compare models by normalizing against active or trainable parameters and that isn't adding alot of insight in to efficiency calculations or enabling improved business decisions around efficiency.
-We'll have to keep measuring models instance by instance as they are released to get energy efficiency insights.
+At production-scale SotA levels (70B+), the overhead of MoE expert selection is significantly outweighed by the performance gains from reduced computations per forward pass.
+In terms of energy efficiency Llama 4 scout is surprisingly efficient even when producing more verbose outputs.
+Our analysis shows that normalizing against active or trainable parameters does not provide meaningful insights into efficiency or support better business decisions.
+Advancements in specific layer optimizations are making scaling behavior diverge from simple parameter count assumptions.
+As model architectures evolve, real-world benchmarking remains the only reliable method for understanding energy efficiency trends.

 ## Notes
-Tests were conducted on fixed sets of prompts against Nvidia A100 80gb using Ollama models all qantized and served in the same format.
+Tests were conducted on fixed sets of prompts against Nvidia A100 80gb using Ollama models all quantized and served in the same format.
 Test were hosted on
 [Crusoe Cloud](https://www.crusoe.ai/).
-All energy values are GPU only.
-While internally we've migrated to doing most of our tests using vllm I chose to use Ollama for this due to some challenges getting comparable quantized models installed and running easily.
+All energy values are GPU only and batch size of one.
+Internally we've migrated to doing most of our tests using vllm for this post I chose to use Ollama for this due to challenges getting comparable quantized models installed and running easily.